Mambouna/pgturbo/README.rst

 * A proper ``mouse`` builtin to get the state of different mouse properties like positions, relative movements, state of buttons being pressed and more.
 Also allows changing of visibility, cursor shape and others.
 * Easy to use and feature rich controller support making coding games with controller controls easy while also allowing multiple controllers for multiplayer support with simple interfaces.
 * Convenience functions for ``clock`` that allow checking total elapsed time and saving timestamps with names and checking them / time elapsed since their creation.
+* Scaling actors and flipping their images both independently for X and Y.

 Feature enhancements